Modulo factors with bounded degrees: Factors modulo : General graphs

-In this section, we shall push down the upper bound in Theorem~\ref{thm:3k-3:non-bipartite} on vertex degrees to a sharp bound by replacing a tree-connectivity condition.
-The following result improves the upper bound stated in Theorem~\ref{thm:3k-3:non-bipartite} for highly edge-connected graphs. \begin{thm} {Let $G$ be a graph with $z\in V(G)$, let $k$ be an integer, $k\ge 2$, and let $f:V(G)\rightarrow Z_k$ be a compatible mapping.
+The following result improves the upper bound stated in Theorem~\ref{thm:3k-3:non-bipartite} for highly edge-connected graphs. \begin{thm} {Let $G$ be a graph with $z\in V(G)$, let $k$ be a positive integer, and let $f:V(G)\rightarrow \mathbb{Z}_k$ be a compatible mapping.
 If $G$ is $(6k-2)$-tree-connected, then $G$ has an $f$-factor $H$ such that for each vertex~$v$,